 Answer: Off-balance sheet items refer to assets or liabilities that do not appear on a company’s balance sheet.
-But that are nonetheless effective assets or liabilities of the company.
+But those are nonetheless effective assets or liabilities of the company.
 Common examples of off-balance sheet items are consignment stock, sale and repurchase agreements, debt factoring and leasing, etc.

-Question No-48: What is Value added Statement?
+Question No-48: What is the Value-added Statement?

 Answer: Value-added statement is a financial statement that deficits wealth created by an organization and how is that wealth distributed among various shareholders.

 Answer: Comprehensive income is a statement of all income and expenses recognized during a specific period.
 The statement includes revenue, finance costs, tax expenses, discontinued operations, profit share, and profit or loss.